-Source: IMPLAN 2022
+Source: IMPLAN 2021

-These losses (49 jobs) would represent only 5.3 percent of total employment in the mining sector within the four-county study area.
+An average loss of up to 12 jobs would represent only 0.01 percent of total annual employment in the four-county study area.
 Moreover, it should be noted that these estimates do not take into consideration the number of new wells that could still be developed on federal mineral estate, subject to existing leases.
 As such, these values represent a conservatively high estimate of the possible loss of economic contributions, and actual impacts would likely be lower.